 - Steven Petrow and Julie Petrow-Cohen LGBTQ+ Fellowship: Established by VCCA Fellow and Board member Steven Petrow to support writers in any genre who self-identify as LGBTQ+.

 - Germaine Poliakov Fellowship: Established in 2022 by VCCA Fellow and Board member Sandell Morse in memory of Germaine Poliakov, a Resistance worker during WWII who cared for Jewish refugee children in a secret house in Southwest France.
-Provides a residency of up to one month plus travel expenses for a writer at VCCA’s Moulin à Nef in Auvillar, France.
+Provides a free 18-day residency and $1,000 travel stipend for a writer at VCCA’s le Moulin à Nef in Auvillar, France.

 - William Graves Sackett Fellowship: Established in 2007 through a bequest of VCCA Board member Billy Sackett to support artist residencies at VCCA.